News

 Two-week wait target for GP appointments

-Working with our neighbouring practices, as part of the Mast Primary Care Network, we are addressing the access to appointments changes that have been imposed on us in the new GP contract.
+Working with our neighbouring practices, as part of the Mast Primary Care Network, we are addressing the access to appointments changes in the new GP contract.
 As of the 1st April 2023 we need to be working towards offering patients "an assessment of need, or signposted to an appropriate service, at first contact with the practice".
 So the changes outlined below will not happen overnight.

 The implications of the change are that: